rmakkar2018/DetectAsana/README.md

 #Raw featue vs Extracted feature analysis:
 We have compared the performance using the above two feature set and plotted the confusion matrix for the same with Logistic Regression and Decision Trees.

-# Using various Ml algoritms with different preprocessing techniques and feature set:
+# Using various ML algoritms with different preprocessing techniques and feature set:

 #1-Using all the features(Extracted and Raw features) for Ml Models: Logistic Regression, SGD Classifier, Decision Tree Classifier, Random Forest Classifier,
 Support Vector Classification and Guassian Naive Bayes and generating Evaluation matrix for all cases.